River Stour - Constable country

 - Coming off the train from London go under the tunnel to exit Manningtree Station and turn right downhill with a carpark on your left, direction 255°.

-- In 50 metres turn left uphill on a footpath, with a field fence on your left and a ditch on your right, direction 190°.
+- In 45 metres turn left on a signposted footpath and in 15 metres go through a metal swing gate.
+The footpath now starts to head uphill, with a field fence on your left and a ditch on your right, your direction 190°.

-- In 215 metres bend right and then left with the path to continue on.
+- In 200 metres bend right and then left with the path to continue on, as the path levels out.
 After a further 400 metres you come to the churchyard of St Mary's Lawford .
 Ignoring a stile on the left, continue on the path which enters the churchyard.
 Lawford Hall (marked on the OS map) is away on the right.

 - 8 metres inside the churchyard fork left and then right to go past the side of the church to its entrance.
 Continue past the church door, or if you visit the church turn right when you leave, going westwards.